JulianStone5/Gamma_Covid/Covid19_Report.md

 <!-- -------------------------------------------------- -->

-*Questions for the future*
+# *Questions for the future*

 The above conclusions provide an answer to our hypothesis but they also spur us towards other questions.
-Some of the questions and extensions that we are interested in include: - Examining the relationship between gdp per capita at a state and county level in the US.
+Some of the questions and extensions that we are interested in include:

+  - Examining the relationship between gdp per capita at a state and county level in the US.
 We are curious if the trends we saw at a global level are also present at other populations sizes.
-Are these trends consistent between different countries? - What unites, if anything, the outliers in our gdp / covid graph.
-For example maybe smaller or larger countries follow very different trends. - Are there better metrics to look at how well different nations dealt with COVID?
-For example, counting cases likely exhibits lots of reporting bias etc. Maybe looking at inflation or gold prices etc within a country could explain which countries were more stable. - We were also interested in the death/case ratio, we plotted that below
+Are these trends consistent between different countries?

+  - What unites, if anything, the outliers in our gdp / covid graph.
+For example maybe smaller or larger countries follow very different trends.

+  - Are there better metrics to look at how well different nations dealt with COVID?
+For example, counting cases likely exhibits lots of reporting bias etc. Maybe looking at inflation or gold prices etc within a country could explain which countries were more stable.
-\[Insert graph here\]

-This shows the number of reported deaths/cases ratio across different GDP brackets.
-When compared to the case incidence rate there are some interesting behaviors. - Overall the shape of the death/case curve is very different than just the case curve - It appears that the 60-70,000 gdp bracket has the lowest average death/case rate even though they had one of the higher case rates - The lower gdp brackets had low case counts but higher deaths/case - This leads to a larger design question of whether deaths per case may be a better metric to evaluate how countries were affected by the pandemic rather than just reported cases
+  - We were also interested in the death/case ratio (look at our source if interested)